Dinner Disaster at Disney: Moldy Food Sparks Outrage

 byu/BusinessLuck9590 indisneylandparis

 The resort’s dining woes come at a time of significant change.
-Walt Disney Studios Park is undergoing a massive transformation, with new attractions like World of Frozen, a Tangled (2010)-themed ride, and a Lion King (1994)-inspired area set to debut alongside a rebranded entrance land, World Premiere.
+Walt Disney Studios Park is undergoing a massive transformation, with new lands and attractions like World of Frozen, a Tangled (2010)-themed ride, and a Lion King (1994)-inspired area on the way.

-Additionally, the park—soon to be renamed Disney Adventure World—will welcome The Hollywood Garden Restaurant, a new dining venue that many hope will elevate the resort’s food scene.
+Additionally, the park – which will also be renamed Disney Adventure World in 2026 – will welcome The Regal View Restaurant, a new dining venue that many hope will elevate the resort’s food scene.

 What do you think about the food at Disneyland Paris?